wmdmark/backbone-rivets-example/tutorial.md

 * When you need to sync user input with your model (forms).
 * Finite-state machine driven UIs and more...

-### Data binding with Backbone and Rivets
+### Data binding with Rivets

 * Rivets is a lightweight (3.4kb) library for data binding (and basic templates) for modern web applications.
 * It's framework agnostic so it can be used in practically any web stack but it pairs particularly well with Backbone.
 * Rivets is highly configurable and can be made to support practically any kind of binding  pattern you can think up.
 * Rivets uses DOM-based binding.
-You tell Rivets what DOM element to bind your data to and Rivets does the rest.
+You tell Rivets what DOM elements should bind to and Rivets does the rest.

-## Backbone.js + Rivet.js + Forms = Crazy Delicious
+## Backbone.js + Rivet.js = Crazy Delicious

 One of the biggest pain-points in modern web development is working with `<forms>`.
-There are a plenty of libraries for working with validation and rendering of forms both the client and the server but in my experience they continue to be the most time consuming part of any project.
-This is an area where data binding (two-way specifically) can make your life easier.
+There are a plenty of libraries for working with validation and rendering of forms both the client and the server but in my experience they are consistently the most time consuming part of any project.
+This is an area where data binding, two-way specifically, can make your life easier.

-As an example, let's work with a form that modifies the contact model and also show the same contact model in other views.
-We'll be walking through pieces of this example and explaining how Rivets is being used in our views/templates.
+As an example, let's work with a form that modifies a contact model and also show the same contact model in other views.
+We'll be walking through pieces of this example and explaining how Rivets is being used to accomplish our goals.

-* The full demo for our example is here: [Backbone Rivets Demo](http://wmdmark.github.io/backbone-rivets-example/)
+Take a minute to look at demo here: [Backbone Rivets Contact Demo](http://wmdmark.github.io/backbone-rivets-example/)

-* The full code for the above demo can be found here: [Demo Code](https://github.com/wmdmark/backbone-rivets-example/blob/master/app/example.coffee)

 I won't be covering all of the code in the demo but I will cover all the key points.
 The source for the demo is commented throughout if you would like to dive deeper after the tutorial.

-_All the code examples in this tutorial are written in [CoffeeScript](http://coffeescript.org/) but you can apply these same code patterns in JavaScript with minimal effort._
+By the way, all the code examples in this tutorial are written in [CoffeeScript](http://coffeescript.org/) for brevity and readability.
+The same code patterns can of course also be applied in plain old JavaScript.

 #### Step 1: The Adapter

 Being framework agnostic, you must tell Rivets how to update and read data from your models as things are changed.
-This is done through a simple adaptor.Adaptors tell Rivets how to watch for changes and apply updates to your model.
+This is done through a simple adaptor.
+Adaptors tell Rivets how to watch for changes and apply updates to your model.

 Here's the code for a simple Backbone Rivets adaptor: